pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ## 6. Sub-Agent SDK

-The Sub-Agent SDK is a core deliverable-the standard interface that enables ecosystem development.
+The Sub-Agent SDK is a core deliverable — the standard interface that enables ecosystem development.

 ### What It Defines